-Bangladesh garment factory fire kills 12
+Bangladesh factory fire kills 23, injures more than 24

-Dozens more were taken to hospital with injuries as firemen struggle to control the blaze in the four-storey building, one fire official said.

-"The fire broke out in the morning just when work was about to start," said the official, Mohammad Akhtaruzzaman.
+DHAKA A fire on Saturday at a food and cigarette packaging factory in Bangladesh killed at least 23 people and injured more than two dozen, emergency and government officials said, with fears the toll could rise.

-The reason for the fire in the industrial zone of Tongi, 20 km (12 miles) north of Dhaka, was not immediately known.
-Around 100 people were in the building when it began.
+The cause of the fire in the Tongi industrial zone about 20 km (12 miles) north of the capital, Dhaka, was not immediately known, but officials said a boiler explosion probably triggered the blaze, around 8 a.m., as workers prepared to swap shifts.

-Readymade garments are the mainstay of the Bangladeshi economy, and earned $28 billion in exports during the fiscal year that ended in June.

-Weak fire protection systems are common in factories in Bangladesh, where more than 1,100 workers died in a 2013 building collapse that ranks as the country's worst industrial disaster.
+"We cannot confirm if people are inside, but our priority is to rescue them if there is anyone," Mohammad Akhtaruzzaman, a fire official at the site, told Reuters by telephone, adding that the blaze was now under control.

+"There were about 100 people inside when the fire broke out," Mohammad Nayan, a worker assisting with rescue efforts, told reporters.

+The incident is the latest in a series of industrial accidents in the South Asian country that is one of the world's top garment exporters.

+In 2013, the collapse of Rana Plaza, a building outside Dhaka, killed 1,135 workers mainly employed in the garment industry.

-(Reporting by Serajul Quadir; Editing by Clarence Fernandez)
+(Reporting by Serajul Quadir; Editing by Clarence Fernandez and Euan Rocha)

 Trending Stories